jquery/jquery/CONTRIBUTING.md

 Create a fork of the jQuery repo on GitHub at https://github.com/jquery/jquery

-Clone your jQuery fork to work locally
+Clone your jQuery fork to work locally:

 ```bash
 $ git clone git@github.com:username/jquery.git
 ```

-Change directory to the newly created dir jquery/
+Change directory to the newly created dir `jquery/`:

 ```bash
 $ cd jquery
 ```

-Add the jQuery main as a remote.
-I label mine "upstream"
+Add the jQuery `main` as a remote.
+I label mine `upstream`:

 ```bash
 $ git remote add upstream git@github.com:jquery/jquery.git
 ```

-Get in the habit of pulling in the "upstream" main to stay up to date as jQuery receives new commits
+Get in the habit of pulling in the "upstream" main to stay up to date as jQuery receives new commits:

 ```bash
 $ git pull upstream main
 ```

-Install the necessary dependencies
+Install the necessary dependencies:

 ```bash
 $ npm install
 ```

-Build all jQuery files
+Build all jQuery files:

 ```bash
 $ npm run build:all
 ```

-Start a test server
+Start a test server:

 ```bash
 $ npm run test:server